vecopay/veco/README.md

 **0x:** | 0xFcD5E4C37E8bc4774adf9a5e9c9dCceD574789ab

 If you would like to donate to help the project in another cryptocurrency that is not listed above, please send us an e-mail or message.
-Thank you in advance for supporting Veco!
+Thank you in advance for supporting Swamp!